mrivas/nucChIP/docs/source/manuscript.rst

 Unlike our libraries, the MNase data produced by Carone group (:cite:`Carone2014`, 8_mnase ) was not purified against sub-nucleosomal size fragments.
 After mapping the reads against mouse genome, the MNase data exhibited strong protection of mononucleosome and subnucleosomal size fragments.
 Its fragments' distribution had several peaks (Figure :num:`#mnase-fragments`), being the highest on the mononucleosomal range (144 bp).

-As we were interested on histone tail marks, we only used reads to the mono-nucleosome range (135-155 bp) to call nucleosome locations.
+As we were interested on histone tail marks, we only used reads on the mono-nucleosome range (135-155 bp) to call nucleosome locations.
 Filtering out reads with mapping qualities below 20, we found 10,468,598 nucleosome locations genome-wide.
-This amount is coherent with the expected value for the mouse genome.
-The total number of nucleosomes times the combined length of each nucleosomal DNA (147 nt) and its linker sequence (38 nt as the typical distance between neighbors nucleosomes; :cite:`Jiang2009` ) covered approximately 77% of the mouse genome length (2.5 Gb; :cite:`Waterston2002`).
+This amount is coherent with the expected value for the mouse genome: the total number of nucleosomes times the combined length of each nucleosomal DNA (147 nt) and its linker sequence (38 nt as the typical distance between neighbors nucleosomes; :cite:`Jiang2009` ) covered approximately 77% of the mouse genome length (2.5 Gb; :cite:`Waterston2002`).

 As shown in Figure :num:`#nuc-widths`, the nucleosome's widths peaks at ~75 nt, which is coherent the length used by iNPS to represent the enrichment signals (to improve the signal over background ratio, iNPS reduces each fragment length to 75 (nt) around their midpoint).
 The sharp peaks is signal that most nucleosomes are well positioned and isolated --not overlapping flanking nucleosomes.
 On the other hand, the distance between adjacent nucleosomes (Figure :num:`#nuc-dists`) peaks at ~ 180 (nt), being this coherent with the typical combined length of nucleosomal (~147 nt) and linker DNA segments (~38 nt; :cite:`Jiang2009`).

 Histone mapping at nucleosome resolution
 ****************************************